-DIOCESAN LOAN FUND PRINCIPLES, GUIDELINES AND PROCEDURES
+DIOCESAN LOAN FUND PRINCIPLES, GUIDELINES AND PROCEDURES Last Major Revision: March 7, 2007; rev: March 20, 2014

 STATEMENT OF PRINCIPLES

 - 1. Parishes/missions should make a commitment to contribute part of the cost of a given project.
 Due consideration will be given to small parishes for whom this may be a hardship or restriction. - 2.
 The Bishop, with the Council's approval, maintains the right to change or modify the rules and procedures of the Diocesan Loan Fund at any time. - 3.
 It is expected that Parochial Reports will be filed annually and in a timely manner. - 4.
 An interest rate discount of .25% is available to parishes making their monthly payments electronically (see Fact Sheet Page 6 for current rate).